FAST Regressions

 FAST is open-source and freely available under an Apache 2.0 license.
 To start using FAST, visit the GitHub repository here.
 The repository contains detailed documentation, including a comprehensive user guide to help you get started with the software.

-If you use FAST in your research or projects, please cite our work as follows:
+If you use FAST in your research or projects, please cite our work as follows (note that these are provisional citations, awaiting final release in 2025):

 FAST Video Tutorials Explore our comprehensive video tutorials to get the most out of the Future Aircraft Sizing Tool (FAST).
 Hosted by the IDEAS Lab researchers, these tutorials cover everything from installation to advanced features.
 Visit our YouTube channel for all videos.